 If you do have a deadbolt lock already installed, it may be worth replacing the strike plate for better security.
 This is the metal piece that the deadbolt latches onto.
 Opt for something strong which prevents the door from being forced open.
 An effective strike plate should have a solid box strike model, longer screws and a full metal enclosure.

 For homeowners that are investing in a new front door lock, consider one with an anti-snap system.
 Lock snapping is a common technique used by thieves to break the lock’s cylinder to gain access to the mechanism.
-Most high-quality locks have an anti-snap system or you can add protective rings on both sides of the door.
+Most high-quality entrance door locks have an anti-snap system or you can add protective rings on both sides of the door.

 Need A Hand?